Vacuum fluorescent display: Use

-Besides brightness, VFDs have the advantages of being rugged, inexpensive, and easily configured to display a wide variety of customized messages, and unlike LCDs, VFDs are not limited by the response time of rearranging liquid crystals and are thus able to function normally in cold, even sub-zero, temperatures, making them ideal for outdoor devices in cold climates.
+Besides brightness, VFDs have the advantages of being rugged, inexpensive, and easily configured to display a wide variety of customized messages.
+Unlike LCDs, VFDs are not limited by the response time of rearranging liquid crystals, and are thus able to function normally in cold, even sub-zero, temperatures, making them ideal for outdoor devices in cold climates.
 Early on, the main disadvantage of such displays was their use of significantly more power (0.2 watts) than a simple LCD.
 This was considered a significant drawback for battery-operated equipment like calculators, so VFDs ended up being used mainly in equipment powered by an AC supply or heavy-duty rechargeable batteries.

 During the 1980s, this display began to be used in automobiles, especially where car makers were experimenting with digital displays for vehicle instruments such as speedometers and odometers.
 A good example of these were the high-end Subaru cars made in the early 1980s (referred to by Subaru enthusiasts as a digi-dash, or digital dashboard).
 The brightness of VFDs makes them well suited for use in cars.
-The Renault Espace and older models of Scenic used VFD panels to show all functions on the dashboard including the radio and multi message panel.
+The Renault Espace Mk4 and Scenic Mk2 used VFD panels to show all functions on the dashboard including the radio and multi message panel.
 They are bright enough to read in full sunlight as well as dimmable for use at night.
 This panel uses four colors; the usual blue/green as well as deep blue, red and yellow/orange.